BorgorNinja/yt-dlp-wrapper/README.md

-# YouTube Downloader
+# yt-dlp wrapper

-YouTube Downloader is a simple GUI application that allows users to download individual YouTube videos or entire playlists.
+yt-dlp wrapper is a simple Video Downloader.
 The application uses `yt-dlp` to handle video downloading and provides options to select the save location for each video.

 ## Features